Alta-be9-dwi-atmoko/project-group2/README.md

 ## Open Api

-if you want to consume our api here's the way !
+if you want to consume our api, here's the way !

 ```bash